Category Archives: Travel

 View from Fosshotel Vatnajökull

-We were late getting off the mountain so it was dark on our 2 hour drive east to Höfn.
+The weather delayed us from getting off the mountain early so it was dark on our 2 hour drive east to Höfn.
 We stayed at the Fosshotel Vatnajökull on the road to Höfn.
-We passed by several other Fosshotels along the way, wishing we had booked a closer hotel.
+As we passed by several other Fosshotels along the way, I wished we had booked a closer hotel.
 But we pushed on while deciding to only drive during the day for the remainder of the trip.
 We arrived at our hotel still cold and wet from our glacier adventure even though I had immediately changed out of my hiking boots, threw on some new, dry Smartwool socks and slipped into my favorite pair of winter boots for the drive.
 We showered and had dinner at the hotel so we didn’t have to get back out on the rainy, foggy roads.
 Höfn is famous for its lobster but this evening, I had the famous arctic char which lands somewhere between salmon and trout.
 My boyfriend ordered the lamb for the first time on our trip even though everyone told us lamb burgers would be ubiquitous and more common than beef.
 It wasn’t until the next morning when we were able to appreciate the floor to ceiling windows capturing the beauty of the surrounding glaciers.

 Day 5: My bucket list plan was to go to Diamond Beach near Jökulsárlón glacier lagoon at sunrise but the weather had turned stereotypically Icelandic so we ventured the 12 minutes into Höfn to have breakfast.
 I still hoped for a brief moment of clear skies to catch the view on the shore of the four glacier tongues descending Vatnajökull.
 Unfortunately, the fog prevented us from seeing much.
 We headed west on Ring Road 1 towards Diamond Beach for the next hour.